San Francisco Muni riders cope with first day of station closures

 Local business owners are concerned customers won't be able to find them.
 "It means less parking, less chance for people to come here," said Rain Tree Cafe manager Michelle Rementeria.

 Muni's chief hopes the public will be patient and understanding.
-"We thank our passengers for their patience and indulgence, when the project is completed we'll have a quicker, more reliable ride into town," said SFMTA Director, John Haley.
+"We thank our passengers for their patience and indulgence, when the project is completed we'll have a quicker, more reliable ride into town," said SFMTA Director of Transit John Haley.

 The project is scheduled for completion, August 24.